Noncommutative logic: Noncommutativity in logic

 By extension, the term noncommutative logic is also used by a number of authors to refer to a family of substructural logics in which the exchange rule is inadmissible.
 The remainder of this article is devoted to a presentation of this acceptance of the term.

 The oldest noncommutative logic is the Lambek calculus, which gave rise to the class of logics known as categorial grammars.
 Since the publication of Jean-Yves Girard's linear logic there have been several new noncommutative logics proposed, namely the cyclic linear logic of David Yetter, the pomset logic of Christian Retoré, and the noncommutative logics BV and NEL.

-Noncommutative logic is sometimes called ordered logic, since it is possible with most proposed noncommutative logics to impose a total or partial order on the formulae in sequents.
+Noncommutative logic is sometimes called ordered logic, since it is possible with most proposed noncommutative logics to impose a total or partial order on the formulas in sequents.
 However this is not fully general since some noncommutative logics do not support such an order, such as Yetter's cyclic linear logic.
 Although most noncommutative logics do not allow weakening or contraction together with noncommutativity, this restriction is not necessary.

 The Lambek calculus

-Joachim Lambek proposed the first noncommutative logic in his 1958 paper Mathematics of Sentence Structure to model the combinatory possibilities of the syntax of natural languages.
-His calculus has thus become one of the fundamental formalisms of computational linguistics.
+Joachim Lambek proposed the first non-commutative logic in his 1958 paper Mathematics of Sentence Structure to model the combinatory possibilities of the syntax of natural languages.
+In his subsequent 1961 paper On the calculus of syntactic types, he extended the analysis to cover non-associativity as well.
+His calculus has since become one of the fundamental formalisms of computational linguistics.

 Cyclic linear logic

 David N. Yetter proposed a weaker structural rule in place of the exchange rule of linear logic, yielding cyclic linear logic.
-Sequents of cyclic linear logic form a ring, and so are invariant under rotation, where multipremise rules glue their rings together at the formulae described in the rules.
+Sequents of cyclic linear logic form a cycle, and so are invariant under rotation, where multipremise rules glue their cycles together at the formulas described in the rules.
 The calculus supports three structural modalities, a self-dual modality allowing exchange, but still linear, and the usual exponentials (? and !) of linear logic, allowing nonlinear structural rules to be used together with exchange.